Spondylosis: Cause, Classification and Treatment Options without Surgery

 Patients suffering from this degenerative spine disorder do not always experience symptoms.
 Some patients may never experience symptoms up until they are involved in a traumatic incident.
 This means that patients that have spondylosis may not experience symptoms such as pain, numbness in arms, legs, hands or feet.

-Typically, a symptomatic patient may complain of a wide variety of symptoms.
+Typically, the symptomatic patient may complain of a wide variety of symptoms.
 Some may complain of pain, numbness, tingling sensations, and muscle weakness.
 The symptoms in most arise when the disorder causes anatomical deformity in the spinal joint, leading to impingement and irritation of the spinal cord or spinal nerves.
 Often, the irritating factor is a bone spur, ligament calcification, bulging disc or herniated discs (slip-disc or slipped disc) that compress spinal nerve roots as well as the spinal cord itself.

 Conventional Western medicine dictates that patients with spondylosis need treatments through painkillers, injections, and surgery.
 However, studies have proven that patients who receive these forms of treatment only obtain temporary relief and are more susceptible to relapses.
 Conservative treatment approaches must be explored, such as physiotherapy and chiropractic care.
-Acupuncture has had some successes in reducing the pain, but it lacks the ability to fix the root-cause.
+Acupuncture has had some successes in reducing the pain, but it lacks the ability to fix the root cause.
 Often, patients that receive acupuncture find themselves in pain.
 Therefore, we would recommend a course of care that addresses the actual cause rather than just the symptoms.
 In other words, acupuncture, medications, and injections do not offer much help in the long haul.

 The most suitable treatment options are those that are conservative and non-invasive treatments, such as those offered at our centers.
 Invasive treatment options, such as surgery, are not recommended as they pose a greater risk to patients.
 Accurate diagnosis and identification of the root-causes are critical for the successful treatment and speedy recovery of patients.
 Therapy programs or treatment options that are not targeted may improve symptoms for a period, but they are often returning time and again.
 Therefore, our advice is to seek out clinicians and practices that have experienced knowledgeable clinical staff who understands all root-causes and possess the abilities and methodologies for targeted methods of care.